hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 **Using the Agora-cl installation script**

-If you are running `agora-cl.sh`, first stop your beacon node and validator (wait for the process to close down gracefully).
+If you are running `agora-cl.sh`, first stop your Agora node and validator (wait for the process to close down gracefully).

-Next, we recommend backing up any important important folders such as your beacon node data directory and the validator wallet is important.
+Next, we recommend backing up any important important folders such as your Agora node data directory and the validator wallet is important.
 You can simply make copies of the directories and keep them safe in case the downgrade process goes wrong.

 Next up, run our database rollback command to make sure your database is going to be compatible with your new version.
 Find the folder where your `validator.db` file lives (it is in your wallet directory under a folder called `direct` or `derived`), then run: